The Bachelorette (American TV series) season 13: Bachelor in Paradise

-DeMario Jackson was set to appear in the fourth season of Bachelor in Paradise.
+DeMario Jackson was set to appear in season 4 of Bachelor in Paradise.
 When production restarted after the misconduct allegations had halted production, Jackson did not return for filming.
-Dean Unglert joined the cast on that season after he was eliminated during hometowns.
-Diggy Moreland, Matt Munson, Iggy Rodriguez, Jack Stone, Jonathan Treece, Fred Johnson, Blake Elarbee, and Adam Gottschalk would also appear on season 4.
-When production restarted, Rodriguez was eliminated in week one.
-Munson quit in week two.
-Elarbee and Johnson were eliminated in week three.
-Unglert, Moreland, Stone, and Treece all quit in week four.
+Dean Unglert, Diggy Moreland, Matt Munson, Iggy Rodriguez, Jack Stone, Jonathan Treece, Fred Johnson, Blake Elarbee, and Adam Gottschalk also returned for season 4.
+When production restarted, Rodriguez was eliminated in week 1.
+Munson quit in week 2.
+Elarbee and Johnson were eliminated in week 3.
+Unglert, Moreland, Stone, and Treece all quit in week 4.
 Gottschalk left Paradise in a relationship with Raven Gates.